patreilly/amazon-nova-samples/customization/SageMakerJobsMonitoring/job-status-updates-email-notifications/README.md

 ### General:
 - boto3: Run ```pip install boto3```
 ### HyperPod-Specific:
-- **Amazon CloudWatch Observability** must be installed on the EKS cluster running your HP jobs: This enables Container Insights logs to be generate.
+- **Amazon CloudWatch Observability** must be installed on the EKS cluster running your HP jobs: This enables Container Insights logs to be generated.
 Information on how to install the add-on can be found [here](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/install-CloudWatch-Observability-EKS-addon.html).
 ## Usage:
 Make sure you've refreshed your AWS credentials before running the below command.
 If you want to check the parameters to use, run the following command:
 ```